jimvickery/funsnap/README.md

 ![Alt text](sillysnap_logo3.png?raw=true "Title")

 # SillySnap (Also know by its Repo Name as FunSnap)
 ## This is an Image Sharing Site built as the Front End Capstone at Nashville Software School.
+A live version of this site built with Ruby on Rails can be seen at www.sillysnap.com, (more info below). <br>
 Built with AngularJS, Firebase, Bootstrap, Javascript, Grunt.

 ### Main page with all images.